-During the past year 0 Level 2 assessments were required to be completed for our water system.
-0 Level 2 assessments were completed.
-In addition, we were required to take 0 corrective actions and we completed 0.
+During the past year [Insert Number of Level 2 Assessment] Level 2 assessments were required to be completed for our water system.
+[Insert Number of Level 2 Assessments] Level 2 assessments were completed.
+In addition, we were required to take [Insert Number of Corrective Actions] corrective actions and we completed [Insert Number of Corrective Actions] of these actions.